 Of those taking the community-based survey, 83% were residents of Goleta, nearly 10% were Goleta business owners, 48% were Goleta property owners, 36% work in Goleta, nearly 6% were students, and 16% were other interested parties.
 Over 74% of respondents feel homelessness is one of the most critical issues within the City of Goleta.
-According to survey respondents, the most prominent concerns of respondents about homelessness in Goleta are identified in the table below:
+The most prominent concerns of respondents about homelessness in Goleta are identified in the table below: